Extiri/Suggestions/README.md

 # Suggestions

-An app that allows you to get text suggestions everywhere.
-It currently support CodeMenu.
+An app that allows you to get code suggestions everywhere.
+It currently supports CodeMenu.